saimaash14/final-maze-game/README.md

   The update_score() function updates and displays the player's current score and remaining lives.

 ## Tools & Technologies Used
-Python – Core programming language used to build the game logic and structure.
+Python – Core programming language used to build the game logic and structure. <br>
 Turtle Graphics (Python Library) – Used to render the maze, player movement, coins, and visual elements on screen.

 Live demo: https://youtu.be/Nn-JEjSi9jE?si=Kp6vvvjztQOzwHUH